Hickory Motor Speedway

 Hickory Motor Speedway (formerly known as the Hickory Speedway from 1952 to 1988) is a 0.363 mi oval short track in Newton, North Carolina.
-The track primarily holds NASCAR Weekly Series season and CARS Tour races.
-It also formerly held top-tier NASCAR Cup Series and second-tier NASCAR Grand National Series races.
+The track primarily holds NASCAR Local Racing Series season, CARS Tour and SMART Modified Tour races.
+It also formerly held top-tier NASCAR Cup Series and second-tier NASCAR Busch Series races.
 Hickory Motor Speedway is owned by Benny Yonnt and led by track promoter Kevin Piercy.

 Built in 1952 by Charlie Combs as a dirt track, the facility held its first races in the same year running NASCAR-sanctioned races.
 The track changed hands in ownership numerous times in its early years.
 After it was purchased by Bill Edwards and Ed Griffin, the track was paved with asphalt in 1967.
 After the paving, ownership was again frequently changed until Benny Yount purchased the track in 1986.
 Under Yount's ownership, periodical renovations to fan amenities and the track itself were made to the facility.
 In 1999, all NASCAR national touring series left the track following the 1998 season.
 The track remains for local racing and the NASCAR Weekly Series.